Cristina Trivulzio Belgiojoso: Life

 She married at 16, at the Church of St. Fedele in Milan on 24 September 1824.
 She was considered the richest heiress in Italy, with a dowry of 400,000 francs.
 Her libertine husband, Prince Emilio Barbiano di Belgiojoso, caused a separation soon after.
 They did not divorce and remained on cordial terms throughout their lives.

 She had begun associating with Mazzinian revolutionaries through her art teacher Ernesta Bisi and stepfather Marquis Alessandro Visconti d'Aragona.
 This brought her to the attention of the Austrian authorities, and she fled penniless to France.
 Her husband sent her money, and she bought an apartment close to the Madeleine, although she lived in relative poverty.

 Eventually more money was sent, and she moved house and set up a salon.
 During the 1830s and 1840s her Paris salon became a meeting place for Italian revolutionaries such as Vincenzo Gioberti, Niccolò Tommaseo, and Camillo Cavour.
-She also associated with the European artistic intelligentsia, including Alexis de Tocqueville, Honoré de Balzac, Alfred de Musset, Victor Hugo, Heinrich Heine, Franz Liszt, and played an important influence in the initial singing career of "Mario the tenor" Giovanni M. de Candia.
+She also associated with the European artistic intelligentsia, including Hector Berlioz, Alexis de Tocqueville, Honoré de Balzac, Frederic Chopin, Alfred de Musset, Victor Hugo, Heinrich Heine, Franz Liszt, and played an important influence in the initial singing career of "Mario the tenor" Giovanni M. de Candia.
 Other acquaintances were the historians Augustin Thierry and Francois Mignet who would play a major role in her life.
 It was at her salon that she hosted the famous March 31, 1837 duel between Liszt and Sigismond Thalberg to determine who was the greater pianist.
 Belgiojoso's judgment was, "Thalberg is the greatest pianist, but there is only one Liszt."